The Itinerary

 Evening

-- Shuttle back to Cancún, already googling flights back
+- Shuttle back to Cancún airport — already googling when you can come back